Kattankudy: Kattankudy Mosque Massacre

-Kattankudy Mosque Massacre was the killing of over 147 Muslim men and boys in a Mosque in Kattankudy by armed persons on 3 August 1990.
-It took place when around 30 armed persons raided four mosques in the town of Kattankudy, where over 300 people were prostrating in Isha prayers.
-The attack is attributed to LTTE by the Sri Lankan Government, although the former denied their involvement in the massacre, and have never retracted that denial.
+Kattankudy Mosque Massacre was the killing of over 147 Muslim men and boys in a mosque in Kattankudy by armed men on 3 August 1990.
+It took place when around 30 armed men raided four mosques in the town of Kattankudy, where over 300 people were prostrating in Isha prayers.
+The attack is attributed to LTTE by the Sri Lankan Government, although the former denied involvement in the massacre, and have never retracted that denial.
 The initial report put the death toll at around 100, but as many of the injured who were rushed to hospital succumbed to their injuries, the final death toll rose to over 147.

 Tsunami 2004

 When the 2004 tsunami hit, approximately 108 people died in Kattankudy and 93 persons are still listed as missing.
 Around 2,500 houses were damaged by the tsunami in Kattankudy.